 The following projects have been identified as long-range capital needs but have not been included in the Capital Improvement Plan because it is not anticipated that they will be undertaken within the six-year period covered by the CIP.
-As existing CIP projects are funded or as other circumstances change, projects in the long-range list may be moved to the six-year CIP.
+As circumstances change, projects in the long-range list may be moved to the six-year CIP.